tossonline/client-application/real-time-dashboard/docs/solution/solution.md

 ### Key Components

-- **Pixel Scripts**: Embedded in affiliate or brand websites, sending GET requests to tracking endpoints (e.g., `/visit`, `/registration`, `/deposit`) as described in the [current pixel specification](https://digioutsource.atlassian.net/wiki/spaces/AW/pages/7483065396/Pixels).
+- **Pixel Scripts**: Embedded in affiliate or brand websites, sending GET requests to tracking endpoints (e.g., `/visit`, `/registration`, `/deposit`) as described in the current internal pixel specification.
 - **Ingestion Service**: Service that validates, normalizes, and enqueues event JSON into Kafka.
 - **Kafka**: Durable, decoupled message queue for all incoming events (see `deploy/kafka/`).
 - **Cron Aggregator**: Scheduled service that consumes the Kafka queue and aggregates data into structured metrics.